arcaldwell49/Superpower/README.md

 You can set the sample size **per condition** by setting a value for
 n.
-The assumption is that you will collect equal sample sizes in all conditions \[expanding ANOVApower to allow different sample sizes in each group is a planned future option\].
+The assumption is that you will collect equal sample sizes in all conditions \[expanding superpower to allow different sample sizes in each group is a planned future option\].

 ### Specifying the standard deviation

 You can set the standard deviation by setting a value of sd.
-Currently ANOVApower only allows you to perform calculations under the assumption of homogeneity of variances (the standard deviation is the same across conditions).
+Currently superpower only allows you to perform calculations under the assumption of homogeneity of variances (the standard deviation is the same across conditions).
 Note that there is always some uncertainty in which values you can expect in the study you are planning.
 It is therefore useful to